openvinotoolkit/openvino_tensorflow/README.md

         source build_cmake/venv-tf-py3/bin/activate

 Alternatively, you can also install the TensorFlow and nGraph bridge outside of virtualenv.
 The Python `whl` files are located in the `build_cmake/artifacts/` and `build_cmake/artifats/tensorflow` directories, respectively.

-:warning: If you build nGraph bridge from source (i.e., Option 3) then chances are you used gcc 5.4 or higher.
-Howver, TensorFlow available from PyPi is compiled with gcc 4.8.
-You cannot mix and match an nGraph bridge that is compiled and linked with TensorFlow built from source and runnng with TensorFlow installed from PyPi.
-This is due to mismatch of the CXX11 ABI.

-So install the TensorFlow from the `artifacts/tensorflow/tensorflow-<VERSION_INFO>.whl` if you have selected option 3 to build ngraph-bridge.

 Select the help option of `build_ngtf.py` script to learn more about various build options and how to build other backends.